-Modern hair transplantation is a true microscopic skilled and artistic procedure which requires only the best surgeon to achieve the natural results seen today.
-It involves taking hair follicles from the very back and sides of the head and strategically placing them into the thinning or balding areas of the scalp.
-In today’s modern age of hair restoration you should only consider the current gold standard of taking individual follicular units and placing them in a fashion which creates the fullest density and the most pleasing natural result.
+Modern hair transplantation is a procedure that utilizes microscopic dissection and implantation to relocate hair follicles from the back and sides of the head to the thinning or balding areas of the scalp.
+Modern hair restoration techniques implant individual follicular units in a fashion that creates fullest density and the most pleasing natural result.

 What results can I expect?

 The results of your hair transplant procedure can depend on a variety of factors, including on the supply of hair follicles in the donor area and the natural density of available hair.
 The factors can determine how many individual hairs can be placed in the balding areas.
 Your surgeon must seek age-appropriate results that account for the size of the available donor areas in case of possible hair loss in the future.

 FUE is an abbreviated term for Follicular Unit Extraction.
 It is a hair transplant technique in which the surgeon takes individual follicular grafts using specialized tools, including Dr. Feller’s personal manual or motorized extraction device.
 FUE has advantages and limitations that can determine whether the treatment is appropriate for the individual.

 mFUE is an abbreviated term for modified FUE.
 The procedure was designed to offer patients with the same or similar results of a FUE without the linear donor scar.